ryanrthomas/keepr/Readme.md

 ### Step 2 - Adding the functionality

 Once you get to the point where users can create vaults, it's time to put them to work.
-Users need a simple way to add a paticular keep to the vault of their choice while browsing.
+Users need a simple way to add a particular keep to the vault of their choice while browsing.
 Also, to give users some credit for creating excellent keeps, let's keep track of the number of times a keep has been added to any vault.
 We also want to keep track of the number of views each keep gets.

 ### Step 3 - Prettify
 What this site is already pretty if you follow the mocks :wink: Make sure the features you add are attactive.